 Our Lady of the Lake Catholic School offers academic excellence in a nurturing and Christ-centered environment.
 Our dedicated faculty integrates the curriculum with technology to promote digital literacy and to prepare students for our changing society.
-In addition to a comprehensive curriculum, students participate in weekly art, music, library/technology instruction and physical education.
+In addition to a comprehensive curriculum, students participate in weekly art, music, Spanish, library/technology instruction and physical education.

 We believe the foundation of religion is the conviction that God is always present in our daily lives.
 Our Lady of the Lake Catholic School builds the student’s faith in the one loving triune God through developing an understanding of the basic truths of the Church.
 OLL students are taught prayers, Bible stories, the sacraments and stories of Saints and Holy men and women of the Bible.
 Prayer and the teachings of the church are woven throughout each day.
 All students attend Mass weekly.
 They, along with their teachers, observe the liturgical seasons and participate in student-led prayer services during Advent, Lent and Catholic Schools week.